OGRECave/ogre/Docs/CodingStandards.md

 <ol>

     <li>Use existing design patterns and identify them by their well known names.
-A good starting reference is the 'Gang of Four' book.</li>
+A good starting reference is the "Gang of Four" book.</li>
     <li>Use strong encapsulation.
 Top-level interfaces should hide implementations and not require the user of the library to understand internals.
 Avoid public attributes except in structs.</li>
-    <li>Don't use 'friend' if you can avoid it.
-Where classes need to collaborate on an internal implementation, prefix the methods they use to communicate with '_' (this is our demarcation for 'recommended for internal use only').
+    <li>Don't use `friend` if you can avoid it.
+Where classes need to collaborate on an internal implementation, prefix the methods they use to communicate with `_` (this is our demarcation for "recommended for internal use only").
 This can also be used to expose advanced functionality only intended for very skilled users.</li>

 </ol>